 In each separate experiment, a different chemical will be used.
 The chemicals utilized are gibberellic acid, progesterone, and barbital.
 Batches of flies or larvae will be treated with each of these chemicals and other batches will be left untreated to serve as a control.
 After treatment, luciferase activity will be measured using a luciferase assay kit to determine if there is an increase in activity.
 In order to ensure that this activity is due to the chemical and not due to an increase in the amount of protein, protein content will be determined using a BCA assay kit.
 The specific activity of the luciferase enzyme in treated and untreated flies will then be compared.

+Fly strain and fly culture

 Genetically engineered transgenic fruit flies, Drosophila melanogaster, carrying the luciferase gene, which is responsible for bioluminescence in fireflies, were used for these experiments.
-Maitra et al. (2002) is responsible for creating this transgenic fruit fly strain, called 0.8luc/A8, for experimentation. , and larvae
+Maitra et al. (2002) is responsible for creating this transgenic fruit fly strain, called 0.8luc/A8, for experimentation.
+The luciferase gene in these fruit flies is under the control of the 0.8-kb upstream promoter DNA of the Cyp6a8 gene.
+Flies were raised at room temperature on standard fruit fly medium made of corn meal, agar, yeast, molasses, and corn syrup.

+The effect of gibberellic acid on adult female flies and larvae

 Adult female flies from the 0.8luc/A8 strain were treated with 10 μM gibberellic acid (GA) for 24 hours.
-Water served as the control. lies were placed in a vial containing instant fly food saturated in either GA or waterin a cool quiet environment for approximately 24 hours. s The same procedure was followed for the next experiment with an increased concentration of GA of 1 mM and increased treatment times of 24, 48, or 72 hours.pproximatelyspproximately 48 hours, ea 24-hourThe effect of /mL progesterone on larvae
+Water served as the control.
+Female flies were sorted and placed in a vial containing instant fly food saturated in either 10 μM GA or water.
+The vial was kept in a cool quiet environment for approximately 24 hours.
+After treatment, the flies were placed in microcentrifuge tubes in groups of 10 females per tube and processed for extract preparation.
+The same procedure was followed for the next experiment with an increased concentration of GA of 1 mM and increased treatment times of 24, 48, or 72 hours.

+To treat the larvae, flies were allowed to lay eggs in a dish containing fly food for approximately 12 hours.
+Approximately 48 hours after egg laying, the larvae were transferred to food containing 1 mM gibberellic acid.
+Food made with water served as control.
+Following a 24-hour treatment, larvae were transferred to microcentrifuge tubes in groups of 15-20 larvae per tube.
+Extracts were prepared from these larvae for luciferase activity.

+The effect of 1μg/mL progesterone on larvae

 Adult female flies of the 0.8luc/A8 strain were allowed to lay eggs for 3 hours on glass dishes containing normal fly food.
 The adults were then removed and the larvae were allowed to hatch and grow for 2 days.
-On the third day, the larvae were transferred to new dishes containing a treatment of /mL progesterone and a control of water.
+On the third day, the larvae were transferred to new dishes containing a treatment of 1μg/mL progesterone and a control of water.
 These larvae were treated for 24 hours.
 After treatment, groups of 15-20 larvae were placed in 3 microcentrifuge tubes and extracts were prepared.
 These extracts were examined using a luciferase assay.